gutenbergtools/gutenbergsite/site/index.md

 ============

 - [Contact Information](/about/contact_information.html): How to get in touch.
-- [Mailing lists](https://www.gutenberg.org/wiki/Gutenberg:Subscribe_How-To): Join our email lists.
+- [Mailing lists](https://lists.pglaf.org/): Subscribe to our monthly newsletter.